clarklindeveloper/notes/typescript master.md

 # Typescript master class

 - this keyword is in the context of from where it is called
+* with 'const', we can mutate the value but cannot reassign the value
+* Object.freeze() returns an object that can no longer be changed

 ## call, apply, bind